Jiajun-Jiao/Personal-Library-Management-System/README.md

 ## Overview

-(__TODO__: a brief one or two paragraph, high-level description of your project)
+In the rapidly developed world these days, reading books provides people with a peaceful haven that protects us against the influence of such an impetuous and superficial society.
+Generally, the more one reads, the more one sees, experiences, and knows about themselves.

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!
+However, as time goes by, it's always difficult to remember exactly which books were read, what the books wrote about, and what the feeling was last time.
+Therefore, Personal Library Management System is available here to help!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Personal Library Management System is a web app that allows users to keep track of multiple book lists.
+Firstly, users can register and log in.
+Once they're logged in to the system, they can modify profiles, change account preferences, and create or view all their book lists.
+For every list of books that they have, they can edit the list description and add books to the list.
+For every book in any arbitrary list, they can edit its details or delete it.

 ## Data Model